peterwilli/Colab_SFTP/README.md

 - `cd` to the repo you just cloned.
 - Run the first script: `./build`
 - Run `./run` to start the SFTP server.
 A new directory called `data/` is made, this is where your files are synced.
-- In your Colab notebook, make a code block and execute the following: `!sh -c "$(curl -fsSL todo)"`
+- In your Colab notebook, make a code block and execute the following: `!sh -c "$(curl -fsSL https://raw.githubusercontent.com/peterwilli/Colab_SFTP/master/Colab/init.sh)"`
 - After you're done, you get a key that you need to paste in your terminal on your PC to authenticate Colab.
     - Run `./authenticate` and paste the key.
 - In Colab, make a new code block, and paste: `!mount_colab_sftp <your ip>`.
 You can find [your IP adress here](https://duckduckgo.com/?q=my+ip).